Audience menu for:

 Continuing Education menu:

-Median hourly wages of heating, air conditioning, and refrigeration mechanics and installers were $19.08 in May 2008.
+Average hourly wages of heating, air conditioning, and refrigeration mechanics and installers in Maryland were $25.99 in 2015.

 HVACR technicians often specialize in either installation or maintenance and repair, although they are trained to do both.
 They also may specialize in doing heating work or air conditioning or refrigeration work.
 Some specialize in one type of equipment—for example, hydronics (water-based heating systems), solar panels, or commercial refrigeration.